Kavithma-Thushal/JavaEE-POS/README.md

 2.0.0

-⭐️If you hava any bugs or issues ,If you want to explain code pleace contact me on :<br/>
+⭐️If you hava any bugs or issues ,If you want to explain code please contact me on :<br/>
 [kavithmathushal9007@gmail.com](https://www.kavithmathushal9007@gmail.com)<br/><br/>

 <div align="center">